tomeryeh/demo/cabble/tutorial.geospatial.md

-# Tutorial - geoSpacial
+# Tutorial - geoSpatial

-This tutorial will try to show you how to make some geospacial searchs and filters with the Cabble demo as an example.
+This tutorial will try to show you how to make some geospatial searchs and filters with the Cabble demo as an example.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->